zachwingrave/pyVTAC/README.md

 To compile to `.exe`, run from root:

-`pyinstaller src/main.py -n pyVTAC-v2.exe --noconsole --onefile`
+`pyinstaller src/main.py -n pyVTAC-v2.exe --log-level ERROR --onedir --clean`

-`.exe` will be in the `/dist` folder.
+`.exe` and other files will be in the `/dist` folder.